V3lectronics/SPIRIT/CONTRIBUTING.md

 13. Write all text in english.

+14. Please make sure you understand at least the basics of how Git and pull requests work if you plan on using those for your contribution.

 # Tasks to do

 Here is the [issues list](https://github.com/V3lectronics/SPIRIT/issues).
 Good luck and please stick to the guidelines for smooth cooperation!